NCLT approves Suraksha group's bid for Jaypee Infratech; relief for more than 20,000 homebuyers | Law-Order

 The ruling, which also comes nearly two years after the Committee of Creditors (CoC) gave its nod for Suraksha group's offer, will pave the way for the completion of more than 20,000 housing units in various stalled projects of Jaypee Infratech Ltd (JIL) spread across Noida and Greater Noida in the national capital region.

-A two-member Principal bench of NCLT headed by President Ramalingam Sudhkar on Tuesday approved the resolution plan, more than three months after concluding the hearing and reserving the order.
+A two-member Principal bench of NCLT headed by President Ramalingam Sudhakar on Tuesday approved the resolution plan, more than three months after concluding the hearing and reserving the order.

 NCLT also directed that JIL will get Rs 542.62 crore out of Rs 750 crore deposited by Jaiprakash Associates Ltd (JAL) in the registry of Supreme Court, while Rs 106.9 crore will go to an escrow account of homebuyers.
 JAL, the flagship firm of Jaypee Group, will get only Rs 100.48 crore.